GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 # tftest skip
 ```

-You can of course extend the above snippets to grant additional roles to groups or different service accounts via the `iam`, `iam_by_principals`, and `iam_bindings` folder-level variables.
+You can of course extend these snippets to grant additional roles to groups or other service accounts via the `iam`, `iam_by_principals`, and `iam_bindings` folder-level variables.

 The project factory tag binding on the folder allows management of organization policies in the Teams hierarchy.
 If this functionality is not needed, the tag binding can be safely omitted.

 ### Factory configuration

 The `data` folder in this stage contains factory files that can be used as examples to implement the team-based design shown above.
-Before running `terraform apply` check the YAML files, as project names and other attributes are dependent on your global variables, and need basic editing to match your organization.
+Before running `terraform apply` check the YAML files, as project names and other attributes will need basic editing to match your desired setup.

 ### Stage provider and Terraform variables

-As all other FAST stages, the [mechanism used to pass variable values and pre-built provider files from one stage to the next](../0-bootstrap/README.md#output-files-and-cross-stage-variables) is also leveraged here.
+As all other FAST stages, the [mechanism](../0-bootstrap/README.md#output-files-and-cross-stage-variables) used to pass variable values and pre-built provider files from one stage to the next is also leveraged here.

 The commands to link or copy the provider and terraform variable files can be easily derived from the `stage-links.sh` script in the FAST root folder, passing it a single argument with the local output files folder (if configured) or the GCS output bucket in the automation project (derived from stage 0 outputs).
 The following examples demonstrate both cases, and the resulting commands that then need to be copy/pasted and run.